-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Greenplum, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Greenplum is an open-source massively parallel processing (MPP) data warehouse based on PostgreSQL, designed for high-performance analytics on large datasets.
 It distributes data and query processing across multiple segments, enabling parallel execution of complex analytical queries.
 Greenplum is used in enterprise data warehousing, machine learning pipelines, and large-scale ETL workloads.